 The partner structure in Germany and the region reflects diversity and is composed of institutions of the organised business, of development cooperation and the German embassies in the countries of the region.
 Additionally, it is supported by German and regional institutions of education and training.

 The network of German Chambers of Commerce Abroad is a reliable partner in the implementation process.
 Supported by the German-Croatian Chamber of Industry and Commerce, the German-Serbian Chamber of Industry and Commerce, the Delegation of German Industry and Commerce of North Macedonia, the Delegation of German Industry and Commerce of Bosnia and Herzegovina, the German-Kosovar Business Association and the German Industry and Trade Association in Albania through acquisition of companies, selection of participants and promotion of the Programme.

-Representatives of the German Academic Exchange Service (DAAD) in the region are also in cooperation with the Programme.
-This takes place in the course of the Programme application as well as during the interviews.
 German embassies in the Programme countries are also a priceless partner.
 They support the Programme fundamentally, provide venues for the interviews of candidates and are available as points of contact when applying for residence permits.
 This also applies to the GIZ representatives abroad and in Germany, who enable the implementation of the Programme on site.